How to Eat Out Without Derailing Your Goals

 Truth Talk.

-Let’s say you went off your plan.
-Maybe it was by a little, or maybe it was by a lot.
+Maybe it was by a little… or maybe it was by a lot.

-Worst case scenario: you end up, face down in a plate of nachos, having downed a pitcher of margaritas, with a to-go back of food sitting in your fridge the next morning.
+Worst-case scenario: you found yourself face down in a plate of nachos after a pitcher of margaritas, and there’s a takeout box sitting in your fridge the next morning.

 Comments